Chickensalad303/SpIpod/README.md

 sudo apt-get install x11-xserver-utils
 ```
-then set redis-server to start on boot, which it does automatically but on some devices it don't
+then set redis-server to start on boot, which it does automatically but on some devices it don't: \
-`sudo systemctl enable redis-server`
+`sudo systemctl enable redis-server` \
-& do this:
+& do this: \
-`sudo service redis-server start`
+`sudo service redis-server start` \
-do the same for raspotify in later steps after it has been installed:
+do the same for raspotify in later steps after it has been installed: \
 `sudo systemctl enable raspotify`

+\
 # Clickwheel setup
 NOTICE: the pins on the clickwheel ribbon cable should face down on the breakout board
-The schematics for clickwheel wiring is at the bottom
+The schematics for clickwheel wiring is at the bottom of the README

 Install PiGPIO for clickwheel
 ```